 Child Development 242 3 Cr.
-Advanced Administrative Practices for Child
+Advanced Administrative Practices for Child Care Facilities (90 C.H.)

-Care Facilities (90 C.H.)
-A study of administrative procedures with emphasis on planning, budgeting, personnel section and supervision, evaluation and leadership styles.
+A study of administrative procedures with emphasis on planning, budgeting, personnel selection and supervision, evaluation and leadership styles.
 The laboratory experience will consist of participating in a designated child care facility under the guidance of the director.
 Registration for this course is to be preceded by an interview with a child development instructor.

-Child Development 243 3 Cr.
-Early Childhood Development Special Projects (90 C.H.)
+3 Cr.
+Child Development 243 Early Childhood Development (90 C.H.)
+Special Projects